Login to Complete an Application or to Access Judging Panel.

 There is no limit to the number of projects that may be entered by a firm, and all materials included in submissions must be cleared for public reproduction.
 Entries must be submitted jointly by the architect and client and must credit all members of the design and construction team.
-If an architect of a firm is not the sole designer of the project or has been a member of a joint venture team, all participants contributing substantially to the design must be given credit, regardless of professional discipline.
+Projects must be submitted by or on behalf of an AIA member involved in the project.

 - AIA Architect Members: $125 per project entry